Table of contents

 You can, for example, include sketches, paintings, photographs, and the like.
 These don’t necessarily have to be in connection with landscape architecture, but if you have some, then great!

-An Vo’s portfolio with her extracurricular projects
+An Vo's extracurricular projects

-9. Start networking, get feedback
+9. Get feedback

-Networking is a part of every architect’s life and it’s best to start early.
+Networking is a part of every landscape architect’s life and it’s best to start early.
 As an aspiring landscape architect, you have the opportunity to reach out to your professors or role models in your field and ask for their feedback on your portfolio.
 You won’t only get invaluable tips and help, you can build a great relationship that can last a lifetime.

 When you land your first clients, don’t be shy to ask for feedback, be it an online review or a client testimonial.

-10. Always update your portfolio
+10. Update your portfolio

 As you go along your career, your focus will shift.
 You will start to specialize in a particular field or market, and you will work out your own style.
 Therefore, it’s essential to update your portfolio as your career changes to reflect who you are as a landscape architect.